aminekaabachi/azure-databricks-sdk-python/docs/source/updates.rst

 GitHub
 ------

-The best way to track the development of Requests is through `the GitHub repo <https://github.com/aminekaabachi/azure-databricks-sdk-python>`_.
+The best way to track the development is through
+`the GitHub repo <https://github.com/aminekaabachi/azure-databricks-sdk-python>`_.